Sudden Unexplained Infant Death Scene Investigation Training

 Event Details

-Target Audience- Law enforcement, first responders, child services, death scene investigators, prosecutors, coroners, and pathologists
+Target Audience- Law enforcement, first responders, child services, death scene investigators, prosecutors, coroners, and pathologists.

 Arrival-Please arrive approximately 30 minutes early to sign in.

 It is highly recommended that you complete the entire training.
 You will not receive coroner or law enforcement CEU credits if you are unable to complete the full day training.
+You must fill out the evaluation at the end of the training to receive credit.

 Course Objectives